 Peak frequency shall be measured by the number of buses observed per hour for each route that passes the highest demand segment on the corridor during the peak period.

-The peak frequency deduction shall be allocated based on the percentage of routes that have a frequency of at least eight buses per hour in the peak period.
+The peak frequency deduction shall be allocated based on the percentage of routes that have a frequency of at least one bus after s every five (5) minutes during the peak hours.

 NOTE: If observations are not able to be made, frequencies shall be obtained through route schedules.